Nigina Abduraimova

-Nigina Abduraimova (Нигина Абдураимова; born 7 July 1994) is an Uzbeki professional tennis player.
+Nigina Abduraimova (Нигина Абдураимова; born 7 July 1994) is an inactive Uzbeki tennis player.

 On 29 September 2014, she reached a career-high WTA singles ranking of No. 144, and on 25 September 2017, she reached world No. 175 in doubles.

-Abduraimova has won 13 singles and 16 doubles titles on the ITF Women's Circuit.
+Abduraimova has won 13 singles and 17 doubles titles on the ITF Women's Circuit.

 Playing for the Uzbekistan Billie Jean King Cup team, Abduraimova has a win–loss record of 25–30 (as of July 2024).

 Career

 In July 2016, she won the title at the $25k tournament in Qujing, defeating Liu Fangzhou in the final.

 In October 2022, she reached the final of the $25k Loughborough event, which she lost to Emily Appleton.
 A month later, she reached the final of the $25k Slovak Open in Bratislava but lost to Ana Konjuh.

 In January 2023, she reached the final of the $40k Pune Championships, losing to Tatjana Maria.